lrbell17/EoS_Solver/README.md

     - 3 Columns: Pressure (MeV/fm^3) | Central Energy Density (MeV/fm^3) | Baryon Density (1/fm^3)
   - **Initial Central Energy Density (e0) and Number of Stars (N):**
     - solves TOV Equation for e0 += 10 N times
-    - For the program to behave properly e0 must be in the right range of values (typically between 100 and 3000 MeV/fm^3)
+    - For the program to behave properly e0 must be in the right range of values (typically between 100 and 2500 MeV/fm^3)
     - Examples:
       - APR: e0 = 150, N = 150
       - SLY: e0 = 200, N = 110

-Once the computations are complete, the user has the options to plot any two values from:
+Once the computations are complete, the user can plot any two values from the options listed below.
+This is an interactive plot that allows the user to click any point on the curve to output all computed values as well as the Mass/Radius curve for the single star at that position.
   - Mass
   - Radius
   - Apsidal Constant (k2 or the 2nd Love Number)